(Cite as: 161 Cal.App.4th 115, 74 Cal.Rptr.3d 27)

 2. The Juvenile Court Erred in Failing To Ensure Compliance with State-imposed ICWA Inquiry Requirements

 FN5.
-Effective January 1, 2007, the California Rules of Court were renumbered; and rule 1439 became 5.664.
+Effective January 1, 2007, the California Rules of Court were renumbered and former rule 1439 is now rule 5.664.
 Effective January 1, 2008, former rule 5.664 was repealed and replaced, in part, with current rule 5.481.
 In this opinion, we refer to this rule as rule 1439, which was in effect during all hearings relevant to this appeal, and quote from the rule as it read at that time.
 All further rule references are to the California Rules of Court.

 The requirement that the court order the parent to complete form JV-130 became effective on January 1, 2005.
 The initial dependency petition regarding H.B. was filed on May 26, 2005.FN6 Nonetheless, there is no evidence in the record Gail B. was ever asked to complete form JV-130, and the juvenile court failed to make the required inquiry on the record.
 This was error.